 With these resources, small business owners can gain access to the skills and tools they need to put their money to good use.
 The SBA can also put business owners in touch with personal mentors they can contact directly for guidance and advice.

-5. Funds for New or Existing Business Owners
+5. SBA Funding for New or Existing Business Owners

 Think only new startup owners can apply for SBA small business loans?
 That isn’t the case.
 These loans are designed to support both new and existing business owners alike.